 For the more adventurous parents, we would encourage you to swim underwater together with your toddler participating in various skills, i.e. diving for toys under together.
 If you do not like to go under the water of course you do not have to but it is usually great fun!

-I expect you have all your baby teeth by now but I bet you never have as many teeth as me, I have 80!!
+I expect you have all your baby teeth by now but I bet you never have as many teeth as me, I have 66!!
 I don't chew with them though, I just use them to grab my dinner like you use your hands and cutlery but then I swallow my food all in one.
 Lucky I have such a big mouth!
-I would invite you to dinner but as I eat birds, frogs, snakes, turtles, insects, and snails, Mum tells me you would probably not enjoy it.
+I am a carnivore as I eat meat such as birds, frogs, snakes, turtles, insects and snails.
+I would invite you to dinner but Mum tells me you would probably not enjoy it.

-Now this term you are really going to show Mummy & Daddy just how much you have learnt so far and maybe pretending to be like me now and again will help.
 I have a very streamlined body and that helps me move swiftly through the water.
 This term, have a go at being streamlined yourself with straight arms and legs and see just how far you can move through the water.
 You will love it!!
 We call it Rockets in class but I like to call it Crocodiles!!
-I have got a strong tail too which helps me move in the water but be careful not to swim too near it.
 You may have noticed that my ears, eyes and nose are all on top of my head which helps me stay low in the water.
 You can have a go at goggles instead which will help you stay nice and low and see where you are going.